 Purpose of This Guide

-This section of the Student Guide provides international degree and exchange students with practical guidance on what to do after admission and after arrival in Finland.
+This section provides international degree and exchange students with practical guidance on what to do after admission and after arrival in Finland.
 It covers practicalities related to living, studying, travel, and settling in Finland.
-It should be read together with the general new student instructions.

 Why Study in Finland?

-The Finnish education system is internationally recognized as one of the most advanced in the world.
-Finnish students have repeatedly performed at the top of global PISA assessments, highlighting the country’s emphasis on quality, innovation, and student-centered learning.
+The Finnish education system is internationally recognized as one of the most advanced in the world, with a strong emphasis on student-centered learning.

-Kestora University operates across four campuses within the city, along with 15 additional locations across Finland and internationally, offering a broad and flexible academic environment.
+Kestora University operates across four campuses within Helsinki, along with 15 international hubs.

 Practical Things to Do After Admission